honda-s691470/SHS_NET/orientation_phase/README.md

 ├── hand_all_rotation           # hand radiographs for training.
 ├── hand_test                   # hand radiographs for testing (align the orientation and/or split)
 ├── orientation_pred_log
+│   └── models
-│   └── models                  # Directory to store config, log and weight parameter files
+│        └── model_name         # Directory to store config, log and weight parameter files
 ├── output                      # Directory to store output images from the model
 ├── Orientation_detector.ipynb  # main code of orientation phase
 ├── README.md                   # README file